-While we have been working to raise company-wide recognition levels by conducting human rights training and distributing leaflets, we are also holding “LGBT + Ally” meetings where staff can meet with a range of LGBT supervisors as an initiative to widen the circle of “allies” (people who understand and assist with LGBT issues).
+While we have been working to raise company-wide recognition levels by conducting human rights training, distributing leaflets, sending intranet messages, and so on, we are also holding "LGBT + Ally" meetings where staff can meet with a range of LGBT supervisors as an initiative to widen the circle of "allies" (people who understand and assist with LGBT issues).
 Participants affix rainbow-colored stickers -- symbols of respect for LGBT workers -- to their office PCs and business card cases, and have begun a movement to declare themselves as LGBT allies.

-In October 2016, this initiative was awarded a “Gold index”, the highest accolade in the “Pride index” LGBT assessment regime run by the “work with Pride” organization.
+In 2016 and 2017, these initiatives earned Fujitsu a "Gold index," the highest accolade in the "Pride index" LGBT assessment regime run by the "work with Pride" voluntary organization.

-In FY2017, we will hold similar workshops in other regions as we undertake initiatives at the global level.
+In FY2018, we will hold similar workshops in other regions as we undertake initiatives at the global level.

 Share this page